June 2018 - present

-A partnership with Contemporaneity: Historical Presence in Visual Culture, a scholarly, peer-reviewed online publication edited by graduate students in the Department of History of Art & Architecture at the University of Pittsburgh.
-In October 2018 we will be featured in Volume to highlight our "important work within the emergent context of the Trump administration's destructive border policies, and to reflect on The Other Border Wall Project as a model for connection, collaboration, and change."
-We are excited to be part of this ongoing conversation and to be recognized in this way.
+An appearance in Contemporaneity: Historical Presence in Visual Culture, a scholarly, peer-reviewed online publication edited by graduate students in the Department of History of Art & Architecture at the University of Pittsburgh.
+In October 2018 were featured in Volume 7 with an article by Nicole Scalissi that highlights our "important work within the emergent context of the Trump administration's destructive border policies, and to reflect on The Other Border Wall Project as a model for connection, collaboration, and change."
+We are excited to be part of this ongoing conversation.
+Read the piece in Contemporaneity here.

 Planning and organizing for next steps and partnerships that are meaningful and impactful.
 We are working to develop exhibition opportunities for artists affected by the chaos and stress surrounding the border.
 We have extended the open call Request for Designs indefinitely, and all submissions will be included in the growing archive.